 What we need to do after treatmentDo not vacuum the carpeted areas that have been treated for at least two weeks.
-The walls, bed frames or any other surfaces must not be washed.
+The walls, bed frames, or any other surfaces must not be washed.
 All bedding and clothes must be washed.
-After two weeks before second treatment once again vacuum and clean the area which were treated and move furniture from the walls to make access to all skirting boards.
+After two weeks before the second treatment once again vacuum and clean the area which was treated and move furniture from the walls to make access to all skirting boards.

 Bed bugs do not like heat.
-They therefore do not stick in hair or on skin, like lice or ticks, and prefer not to remain in our clothes close to our bodily heat.
-Bedbugs are more likely to travel on backpacks, luggage, shoes and other items farther removed from our bodies.
+They, therefore, do not stick in hair or on the skin, like lice or ticks, and prefer not to remain in our clothes close to our bodily heat.
+Bedbugs are more likely to travel on backpacks, luggage, shoes, and other items farther removed from our bodies.